gmatesunny/DistributedSystems-1/README.md

 # DistributedSystems
-The solution to distributed systems.
+The solution to distributed systems assignment.